brainlife/docs/docs/user/tutorial.md

 ## Sign Up

-If you have not registered on Brainlife.io yet, please do so by visiting The [Authentication Page](https://brainlife.io/auth/) and clicking on a preferred 3rd party authentication method: Google, ORCID, Github, or through your institution.
+If you have not registered on Brainlife.io yet, please do so by visiting The [Authentication Page](https://brainlife.io/auth/) and clicking on a preferred authentication method: Google, ORCID, Github, or through your institution.

 !!! warning
-    If you register through the 3rd party authenticator, please use the same authenticator each time you login, or you will end up creating multiple Brainlife accounts.
+    If you register through a 3rd party authenticator, please use the same authenticator each time you login, or you will end up creating multiple Brainlife accounts.

-If you'd like to setup a dedicated username/password for Brainlife, please click the "Sign Up" link.
+If you would like to setup a dedicated username/password for Brainlife, please click the "Sign Up" link.
 You will be asked to confirm your email address once you register.

 !!! note
     You can associate multiple authenticators to your account once you register by going to Settings / Account, Connected Accounts, and click "Connect" next to various 3rd party authenticators.

 ## Create Project

-Once you login, you should land on Brainlife Apps page.
+Once you login, you will land on the Brainlife Apps page.

-Before we can start using Brainlife, we need to create a new project.
+Before we can start using Brainlife, you will need to create a new project.

 Click on `Project` button on the left hand side menu, then click a plus side button at the bottom of the project list.